 Besides the physical toll these new infections took on her body—she went from attending spin classes to grimacing in pain when a physical therapist tried to stretch her legs in her hospital bed—the illnesses also took an emotional toll.
 The isolation and pain of tick- borne illness can cause depression and anxiety, but those feelings are much worse when you’ve survived the illness before, tasted freedom and suddenly had it stripped from you again.
 My friend felt hopeless.

 Who can blame her?
 Remembering the devastation of my relapse, I can only imagine how distraught I’d feel if I were to get a new bite, especially since there are so many new tick-borne illnesses on the rise.
 A recent story on CNN warns of a rise in tick-borne Powassan virus, a potentially deadly encephalitis.
 Symptoms can include fever, headache, difficulty maintaining consciousness, cognitive impairments and seizures.
 A recent NPR report speaks to a rise in newer tick-borne illnesses, such as anaplasmosis and Heartland virus.
 Other prevalent tick-borne illnesses include Bartonella, Borrelia miyamotoi, Bourbon virus, Colorado tick fever, mycoplasma, relapsing fever, Rocky Mountain spotted fever, Southern Tick-Associated Rash Illness (STARI), tick paralysis, and tularemia.

 Fear of a new bite can make a Lymie want to hide.
-Short of that, here are some tips for staying safe while enjoying the great outdoors.
+Short of that, here are some tips for preventing Lyme disease while enjoying the great outdoors.
 These are important for everyone to follow, whether you’ve already had a tick-borne illness or not: